Subhashree Ganguly: Early life and background

-Subhashree Ganguly was born on 3 November 1989 at Bardhaman, West Bengal, India to Bina and Debaprasd Ganguly.
-Her mother Bina Ganguly is a house wife and her father Debaprasad Ganguly was a school clerk.
-She studied at Burdawan Municipal Girl's.
+Subhashree Ganguly was born at Bardhaman, West Bengal, India to Bina and Debaprasd Ganguly.
+Her mother Bina Ganguly is a house wife and her father Debaprashad Ganguly was a school clerk.
+She studied at Burdwan Municipal Girl's High School.

-In 2006 she joined the television reality show Anandalok Nayikar Khonje and became the winner.
-After that she started her career as a model then she made her debut in film industry by an Oriya-film Mate Ta Love Helare in 2008, which was directed by Ashok Pati subsequently she made her debut in Bengali films with Pitribhumi, in which she played a supporting role.
+In 2006 after completing her 10th class, she joined the television reality show Anandalok Nayikar Khonje and became the winner. after that she started her career as a model then she made her debut in film industry by an Oriya-film Mate Ta Love Helare in 2008, which was directed by Ashok Pati subsequently she made her debut in Bengali films with Pitribhumi, in which she played a supporting role.

 Personal life

 In the year 2016 when Ganguly was filming Abhimaan, she had a relationship with the director of the film Raj Chakraborty.
 On 6 March 2018 they got engaged at Kolkata and were married on 11 May, at Bawali Rajbari.
 On 12 September 2020 she gave birth to a baby boy.
+On November 30 2023 they had a baby girl.